ryterdal/guide_reproducible_research/chapters/04_case_by_case_practices.md

 package code for that language.
 If it uses multiple languages, packaging the code separately for each language is often a good choice.
-If you're not sure what kind of packaging to use, the Conda format might be a good choice, since it's language-agnostic and the conda-forge maintainers provide [documentation about how to create a package][conda-forge-docs].
+If you're not sure what kind of packaging to use, the Conda format might be a good choice, since it's language-agnostic, and the conda-forge maintainers provide [documentation about how to create a package][conda-forge-docs].

 [conda-forge-docs]: https://conda-forge.org/docs/maintainer/adding_pkgs/